Yi-Hung-Lin/NIM_on_Yugipedia/README.md

 def html_document_loader(url: Union[str, bytes]) -> str:
     """
+    Description:
         Loads the HTML content of a document from a given URL and return its content.
     Args:
         url: The URL of the document.
     Returns:
         The content of the document.
     Raises:
         Exception: If there is an error while making the HTTP request.
     """

     try:
         response = requests.get(url, headers=headers)
         if response.status_code == 403: